pklaus/Leybold-Vacuum-Gauges/README.md

 * a history of past pressure values,
 * easy access to all status and error information the gauges provide.

+Here is how this software works:

+* In one thread a loop is reading data from the serial port and adds it to a FIFO queue.
+* The ITR (90 / 200) classes start another thread where a loop reads from the former FIFO queue, splits the received bytes into validated, meaningfull messages and hands them to another method in this class which parses the message and adjusts the status of the class accordingly.
+  A history of the vacuum pressure is stored in a thread safe ring buffer.

 ### Requirements

 This software is written in Python v2.7, so you obviously need to install